What is a tabby cat?

 The tabby pattern is dominant over almost all other coat patterns with an exception for the white masking and white spotting genes.

-There are a number of breeds which accept the tabby cat pattern.
-The tabby pattern is quite common among domestics.
+There are a number of breeds which accept the tabby cat pattern, and the tabby pattern is common among domestics.

 - Abyssinian (ticked)